-All prior & concomitant medications/therapies will be coded to the World Health Organization Global Drug Dictionary (WHODrugG), March 2022 version.
-For prior and concomitant medications and therapies, the number and percentage of subjects receiving each medication/therapy will be summarized by WHODrug Anatomical Therapeutic Class (ATC) Level 4 Term, by treatment group and overall for the SS.
+All prior & concomitant medications/therapies will be coded to the World Health Organization Global Drug Dictionary (WHODrugG), September 2023 version.
+For prior and concomitant medications and therapies, the number and percentage of subjects receiving each medication/therapy will be summarized by WHODrug Anatomical Therapeutic Class (ATC) Level 4 Term (or the lowest ATC level classification available), by treatment group and overall for the FAS.